ZECTBynmo/leto/README.md

 npm install -g leto
 ```

-## Overview
+# Overview

-Leto is tailored specifically to perform one task: spawn a new project from a boilerplate project, given some information from the user.
+Leto is designed to spawn new projects from boilerplate projects, given some information from the user.
 In order to do this, we need to create a 'procedure' for leto to follow.
 The procedure and other configuration information is placed into a file called leto.json, or leto.json5, and must sit within the main project directory.

 ### [JSON5] (https://github.com/aseemk/json5)